Tube feeding is a method of getting food into your child’s stomach via a tube. There are different types of tube feeding.

 When to choose tube feeding

-not able to take on enough food to grow and stay healthy
+unable to take on enough food to grow and stay healthy

 choking during feeding

 NGT feeding involves inserting a flexible, spaghetti-like tube through your child’s nose.
 It might be slightly uncomfortable to fit but it's not painful.
 Once the tube is in place, your child can continue to play as normal.

 Talk to your medical team about how long your child will need the NGT.
 Usually this is for a short time.
 They can cause irritation around your child’s face if used for longer.
 If a child needs a feeding tube for longer, you might want to consider a gastrostomy tube (PEG).

 A PEG tube goes through the wall of the child’s abdomen into the stomach.
 This is a simple surgery.
 Most children can start using the tube on the same day.
 Many families prefer this to a nasogastric tube.
 The PEG can be under clothes and is unlikely to become dislodged.